|GUIDED CHAOS/GC COMBATIVES|

 1- You must agree to and comply fully with the Guided Chaos Code of Conduct.

-3- For GCC only, completion of a 10 lesson series is required to receive a GCC 10 hour Course Completion Certificate.
+3- For GCC only, successful completion of a 10 lesson series and exam OR regular GCC group classes and exam is required to receive a GCC Course Completion Certificate (see below).

 NOTE: GCC instructors must retest yearly to maintain their teaching certification.
 Yearly re-certification testing fee is $100.

 --Grandmaster John Perkins

 --Ari Kandel, 4th dehree GCC

 --Joe Martarano, 4th degree GC